Get Cheap Flood Insurance New Hampshire in 2023 without Compromising Your Coverage.

 Coverage of $250,000 building coverage (no Contents coverage) and $5,000 deductible

-Annual premium in High-Risk flood zone is $1,357.00
+The annual premium in High-Risk flood zone is $1,357.00

 This option will take properties that have had one flood loss as long as it has been more than five years, and the payout was under $100,000 on the claim.
 Their coverage matches the NFIP.
 They will write practically all risks, don’t need an elevation certificate to rate, and are a bit lower in premium than the NFIP.

-Private Flood insurance – Lloyds of London (option 4)
+Private Flood Insurance – Lloyds of London (option 4)

 This option must be written on the Replacement Cost Value (RCV) of the building, otherwise, there is a co-insurance penalty that kicks in.
 So, $250,000 might be a bit low in California, but to keep this going, let’s just use that for this option